zephyrproject-rtos/zephyr/arch/xtensa/core/README_MMU.txt

 being stored twice in the same CPU, wasting transistors that could presumably store other useful data.

-But it it also important to note that the L1 data cache on Xtensa is incoherent!
+But it is also important to note that the L1 data cache on Xtensa is incoherent!
 The cache being used for refill reflects the last access on the current CPU only, and not of the underlying memory being mapped.
 Page table changes in the data cache of one CPU will be